-Because damages differ on a case-by-case basis, there is no universal answer or estimate for how much a truck accident settlement is worth.
-However, an attorney with our firm can review your losses, determine a fair settlement range for your case, and pursue the maximum available compensation.
+Because damages differ on a case-by-case basis, there is no universal answer or estimate for how much a Columbus truck accident settlement is worth.
+However, a Columbus personal injury lawyer can review your losses, determine a fair settlement range for your case, and pursue the maximum available compensation.

 Recoverable Damages in an Ohio Truck Accident Case